ParanoidUser/yolo/CHANGEME.md

 65 bottles of rum on the wall, 65 bottles of rum!
 You take one down, you pass it around, 64 bottles of rum on the wall.

+64 bottles of rum on the wall, 65 bottles of rum!
+You take one down, you pass it around, 64 bottles of rum on the wall.

 *to be continued...*